KiraTheReaper435/ff13-save-editor-software/README.md

 ## How to use FF13 Save Editor and XIIIDecryptor tools.

+**1. Download**
-1 - Make a folder on your desktop and place the `XIIIPCSaveDecryptor.exe` and  `ff13.save.editor.exe` tools in that folder.
+Make a folder on your desktop and place the `XIIIPCSaveDecryptor.exe` and  `ff13.save.editor.exe` tools in that folder.
 Acquire your save from one of these locations and copy them to this folder on your desktop:

 ### Steam: